Phylum: Magnoliophyta - Class: Equisetopsida - Order: Lamiales - Family: Lamiaceae

 This member of the Mint family occurs in Italy, Sardinia and eastwards including Cyprus.
 It also grows in Crete, but it is rarer there.

-Jerusalem Sage flowers in April and through to June.
+Jerusalem Sage flowers from April through to June.

 This striking wildflower is found on coastal cliffs and other rocky places.